 How can you get involved?

 Join the movement by campaigning at your university!
 If you want to encourage management to make the switch to Ecosia, you can count on our support.
-Read the 8-step guide and launch your own social media campaign to show your university that students want to use Ecosia on campus.
+Visit the Ecosia on Campus page and launch your own social media campaign to show your university that students want to use Ecosia on campus.

 It often helps if you have the support of your student union or student representatives.
 Download this draft motion and begin your journey to lobby the university to make a lasting environmental change.